-Remaining behind today is her mom, who toils long hours for meager wages as a tindera (sales lady) at minimum daily wages, earning approximately PHP 250 or USD\$5.50 daily in a palagke (wet market).
-Alma also has two siblings, including a 14-year-old brother who dropped out of high school a year ago.
+Remaining behind today is her mom, who toils long hours for meager wages as a tindera (sales lady) at minimum daily wages, approximately PHP 250 or USD\$5.50 in a palagke (wet market).
+Alma also has two siblings, including a 14-yearold brother who dropped out of high school a year ago.
 He now works for meager pesos on Olongapo streets as a "car security checker," and occasional street food vendor or helper.
 Alma's second sibling, a sister, age 15, manages to hang on as a public high school student.
 But she frets and isolates when there is never enough money in the house for a decent lunch or snack during the long school day.
 And she cries for hours when there is no family funding for one of the many education "projects" public high schools in the archipelago force impoverished parents to pay for.
 Will Alma's sister follow her footsteps and get drawn into the entertainment morass?
 "I pray not.
 She is bright and I want her to go to college.
 She wants to be a nurse and go abroad, and become an OFW (Overseas Filipino Worker).
 I will help her with that.
 I'll keep working, that's why I really want to go to Korea - to help my family," Alma insists.

 IV.
-DISCUSSION AND ANALYSIS
+ANALYSIS AND DISCUSSION

 Case study profiles reflect a constellation of sex toiling/prostitution-related conduct indicating that discrete categories of the practice are activity engaged in by second generation military Filipino Amerasians.
-Behaviors described feature: A. A 23-year old African male/female transsexual male/female Angeles club worker (Jasmine/Jose), B; an Anglo male gay male prostitute from San Franando, Pampanga

-(Angelo, age 22), C. An African ex-street walker and casa worker from Angeles (Jasmine, age 31), and D. 19-year-old Alma Maria, an Anglo Olongapo City club dancer, cocktail waitress and "bar fine" sex worker.
+Behaviors described including: A. A 23-year old African male/female transsexual male/female Angeles club worker (Jasmine/Jose, age B. An Anglo male gay male prostitute from San Franando, Pampanga (Angelo, age 22), C. An African ex-street walker and casa worker from Angeles (Jasmine, age 31), and D. 19-year-old Alma Maria, an Anglo Olongapo City club dancer, cocktail waitress and "bar fine" sex worker.

-All respondents exhibited several common characteristics.
+All respondents exhibited several common characteristics..
 They exhibited uncommonly direct or specific knowledge of the U.S. military personnel grandfather whose association, however tenuous, eventually ended with devastating results historically for the remaining family circle.
-The loss contributed to or directly resulted in impoverishment, dysfunctional ramifications or degradation of these fragile family units usually transcending generations.
-[4] Such keen knowledge of the grandfather military patriarch has not been the general.
-In the few prior Filipino Ameasian case studies where family members were questioned, their understanding of their first generation origins had often been sketchy, muted, understated, not to be discussed or beyond the recollection or memory of respondents.
+The loss contributed or resulted in impoverishment, dysfunctional ramifications or contributed to the degradation of these fragile family units sometimes transcending generations.
+[4] Such keen knowledge has not been the norm in the few prior Filipino Ameasian case studies where family understanding of their first generation origins had often been sketchy, muted, understated, not to be discussed or beyond the recollection or memory of respondents.
 This was so either by choice or genuine lack of knowledge of particulars.